tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * Can avoid overfitting.

-Continue the presentation by showing to students, some of the cases when classical classifiers perform better than tree based algorithms:
+Continue the presentation by showing to students, some of the cases when classical classifiers perform better than tree-based algorithms:

 * Generally speaking, classical classifiers may be faster.